I-4-2-40.Special Situations

 • Make the transcript from a prior hearing part of the record if the current decision (or a prior decision that is an exhibit) substantively refers to testimony at a prior hearing.

-• Place exhibits in the administrative record in their order of admission following the current exhibit list.
+• Place exhibits in the administrative record in their order of admission, following the order on the current exhibit list.
 The index must include all procedural documents related to the current request for hearing.

 NOTE: